adbar/simplemma/README.md

 affixes in an unsupervised way.
 This can be triggered manually by setting the `greedy` parameter to `True`.

-This option also triggers a stronger reduction through a further iteration of the search algorithm, e.g. \"angekündigten\" →
+This option also triggers a stronger reduction through an additional iteration of the search algorithm, e.g. \"angekündigten\" →
 \"angekündigt\" (standard) → \"ankündigen\" (greedy).
 In some cases it may be closer to stemming than to lemmatization.